atlasfirarda/Atlas-YoutubeDL/README.md

 ## License

-This project is licensed under the Creative Commons 1.0 License.
+This project is licensed under the Creative Commons Zero v1.0 Universal License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact